yashkurkure/hpc/1_getting_started/README.md

 # Getting Started

-Executing a code on a super computer
+Executing a program on a super computer

 ## Project Structure